-IN THE BOOK OF GENESIS the Lord promised to give the entire land of Canaan to Abraham's descendents.
+In the book of Genesis the Lord promised to give the entire land of Canaan to Abraham's descendants.
 Now, if God had only mentioned that promise once and never spoke of it again, that would still have been enough to make His will clear.
 God never goes back on His word; whatever He promises will come to pass.
 In this case, though, the Lord actually repeated this promise on numerous occasions.
 God wanted to make it absolutely clear, beyond any possibility of doubt, that He was giving the land of Canaan to the Jews.